mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 Sigstore is a project that aims to improve supply chain security, and one of its prominent projects is Cosign used for signing and verification.

 It removes much of the risk and maintenance around signing and verification.
 Although PGP exists, and has been used in this space for a long time, many developers find it difficult to work with.
 Sigstore's tools are an attractive alternative because they make it possible to work without keys and automates away as much as possible.
-I thought it would be worth getting a closer look at signing artifacts using cosign, with my newcomer's lens on.
+I thought it would be worth getting a closer look at signing artifacts using Cosign, with my newcomer's lens on.

 ## Newbie's view of how it works